Infatica Review

 Infatica leaves the impression of a competent business.
 It has the markings of a premium provider with responsive customer service, performant proxies, and ethical aspirations.

 Though it managed to catch up on features with the market leaders, Infatica still has a hard time matching them in user experience or proxy network size.
-Perhaps acknowledging this, it tries to compensate in price.
+Looking at the trajectory, the provider is getting there.

 Infatica Alternatives